Tekel (means “weighed”): You have been weighed on the scales and found wanting. –Daniel 5:27, New International Version

 That which we love, we seek.
 Many people pursue the vanities of worldly significance, ignorant and oblivious to what will truly be of significance/weight/value in the eternal.
 This grave and irreversible reality is sealed after they have died, have been eulogized and unable to do no more.
 They will be without excuse.

-Paul also says “each man’s work will be burned up in the fire,” and what will remain?
+Paul also says “each man’s work will be revealed by fire (1 Corinthians 3:13),” and what will remain?
 The nearer you draw to God in THIS LIFE, it sets your course on your role with GOD in Eternal Life.
 As Believers, we will not be judged for our sins but our work will be judged.
 What work did we do for Him?
 In Matthew 6:33, Jesus told us to “seek first the Kingdom of God and his righteousness” and to be near to Him, and to love Him.
 We are establishing an eternal inheritance for ourselves.

 Sometimes I am led to expand more in my writings but have not felt that leading here.
 The message is piercing and sobering.
 It calls us to take a serious account of our living thus far; to ask God to reveal to us areas where we are falling short.
 To seek and pursue Him with everything we have.
 To yield ourselves to the Holy Spirit’s leading into truth and to follow in the right direction.
 We want to hear those words, “Well done, thy good and faithful servant.”